World Cup Fashion

 The FIFA World cup is now officially less than a month away and to tie in with the football fever we are about to experience all over the world, a number of our brands here at Mainline Menswear have released capsule collections to help you get into the spirit.
 Here we review the colourful summer collections inspired by host country Brazil.

 2014’s instalment promises to be bigger and better than ever before with record viewers undoubtedly tuning in over the course of the 4 weeks, finally kicking off on June the 12th.
-As a result we should expect a wealth of patriotism and to tap into our fascination with “the beautiful game” companies will release products to play on the tournament which comes round only once every 4 years.
+As a result, we should expect a wealth of patriotism and to tap into our fascination with “the beautiful game” companies will release products to play on the tournament which comes around only once every 4 years.

 32 of the finest nations in the world will join to compete for football’s ultimate prize, providing a platform for brands and companies to gather for what is effectively a marketing utopia, shelling out millions of pounds for exposure to the huge TV audiences from different cultures, environments, demographics and so on.